Frozen The Musical is on its way to London’s West End – here’s all you need to know!

 Adapted from the 2013 animated film of the same name, Frozen the Musical features a book from Jennifer Lee, who wrote the film’s screenplay, with choreography from Rob Ashford and music from Kristen Anderson-Lopez and Robert Lopez who wrote both the original songs for the film and more than 10 new songs for the stage show.

 Frozen tells the story of sisters Elsa and Anna as Elsa struggles to control her magical ice powers.

 Frozen the Musical West End theatre and tickets

 The show is to play at the newly refurbished Theatre Royal Drury Lane on Catherine Street, London, WC2.
 The nearest tube station is Covent Garden.

-The musical will begin previews from April 2, 2021 with an opening night currently scheduled for April 14.
+The musical will begin previews from 27 August 2021, with an opening night on 8 September.

 Tickets are on sale online here now priced between £20 and £150.
 The show is currently booking through to October 2021.